-4. The Settings Menu
+5. The Settings Menu

 The Settings Menu is symbolized by the gear icon at the top of the display and can be accessed by pressing the screen directly overtop this icon.
 This menu offers many important options to the operator for how the system functions and displays information.
 The Settings Menu is shown below, and explanations of its various components follow.
 NOTE: For the sake of this manual, the supervisor access level of this menu is shown.
-Normal user access will have less options available than those shown for this description.
-See the section: 'Entering the Permission Level Code' of this manual for information on how to access these restricted system options.
+Normal user access will have less options available than those shown for this description. (see supervisor access)

-4.1.
+5.1.
 Limits

 The Limits Menu presents all the various parameters that can be adjusted to define what the machine's safe zones of operation are.
-As listed and shown on the following screenshot, these limit categories are: Load, Angle, Overhang, Tip Height and Level.
+As listed and shown on the following screenshot.

+These limit categories are: Load, Angle and Level.
 For more information on each of the listed limits see The Normal Operation section of this manual.

-4.2.
+To change the limit, select the settings.
+Then select clear data, input new data and save the changes.

+5.2.
 Calibration